trademachines/trademachines-it-principles/README.md

 ## Architectural

 ### AWS First
+Before integrate our application with services or solutions we are checking if such service is provided by AWS.
+Then we are making decision which one should we integrate.

 ### Immutable Architecture
 To avoid snowflakes, do not change your services replace them entirely by a new version.
 Optimize for rebuilding not for repairing